pawanbenjamin/vite-fullstack-app/README.md

       });
    ```

-Now, when you are developing, you can make a request to any routes that start with `/api`!
-Vite will look for it on `5173`, but wont find it, then will look at the proxy server, and will find our express application!
+Now, when you are developing in your front end, you can make a request to `/api` without specifying your localhost ports!
+Vite will look the endpoint on `5173`, but wont find it, then will look at the proxy server, and will find our express application!